danielhe27/Keycraze/README.md

 ## Usage
 ## Screenshots
 ## License

+# Password Generator

+A simple web-based tool that generates secure passwords based on user-defined criteria.

 # Description
 This password generator tool allows users to create custom passwords with various options such as length and character types.
 It provides a secure way to generate passwords for different purposes.